 “But,” she added, “I strongly feel that if there is a timeless nature to your work — melody and a stunning visual being the first things that come to mind in our case — it will live on forever.”

 “… Everything about Drive, and the music scene as well, will have its place,” Griffin says.
 “I’m still reeling that I’m a part of it!”

 (Note: If you’re interested in buying Invada’s fifth anniversary Drive vinyl, take note that it’s loaded with cool stuff and will be on sale at the end of this month.
 It will feature brand-new liner notes written by Refn and Martinez.
 It’s presented with awesome new artwork by Lakeshore Records art director John Bergin.)

-(Note # 2: I realize I wrote nothing about the opera cut on the soundtrack — Riz Ortolani’s “Oh My Love (Feat.
+(Note # 2: I know I wrote nothing about Riz Ortolani’s “Oh My Love (Feat.
 Katyna Ranieri).”
 But don’t worry.
 I will tackle it another time.)

-(Note # 3: In 2014, BBC radio personality Zane Lowe did a rescore of Drive that I didn’t want to touch in this feature.
-However, I will say this: It was widely panned as an — and I’m paraphrasing — unnecessary and a bizarre act of hubris.)
+(Note # 3: In 2014, BBC radio personality Zane Lowe did a rescore of Drive that I didn’t have time to cover.
+Perhaps I’ll dive in at a later date.)